Skip to main content

 Video Overview

-Thanks to Best Damn EDC for this video covering 9 items with a focus on blades and cutting tools.
-Best Damn EDC consistently delivers hands-on, practical coverage of everyday carry gear — the kind of channel that focuses on how things actually perform rather than spec-sheet talking points.
+Thanks to HICONSUMPTION for this video covering 13 items exploring carry organization and bag options.
+HICONSUMPTION consistently delivers hands-on, practical coverage of everyday carry gear — the kind of channel that focuses on how things actually perform rather than spec-sheet talking points.
 Whether you’re building your first kit or refining a carry you’ve had for years, the gear in this video is worth knowing about.

 Items and/or Gear Mentioned in the Video